KyTea

 kytea --help

 If this prints a help message, KyTea is working properly.
+There are a number of options that can be set during compile-time to adjust the install location or program efficiency.

 Program Documentation